Frequently Asked Questions

 What is Scratch Beer?

 Our Scratch Beers are brewed in limited, small batches and are available at Tröegs Brewery.
 While every Scratch Beer we release can be found on tap in our Tasting Room, not all are bottled.
-Those that are bottled are not distributed to any of our current markets.
+Those that are bottled are not distributed to any of our current markets with the exception of four select Scratch Beers, which appear in our seasonal Anthology sampler packs.
 Occasionally, you may find Scratch Beers on tap at special events such as Tap Takeovers or Pint Nights throughout our distribution footprint.
 Please refer to our EVENTS PAGE for a complete listing of all Tröegs-related events.
 Click HERE for more information on our Scratch Beer Series.

 Do any of the Scratch Beers ever become year-round or seasonal beers?

 Yes.
 For example, Scratch #4 was so popular that we made it a seasonal beer named Flying Mouflan.
 Perpetual IPA also began life as a Scratch Beer, which soon became a seasonal release, and finally the year-round beer that everyone knows and loves.
 All of our Hop Cycle seasonal beers went through several test batches in our Scratch Beer Series before we settled on final recipes.
 While virtually everyone at Tröegs has ideas about new beers, ultimately this decision falls to John and Chris Trogner.

 What is Splinter Beer?

 The foeders in our Splinter Cellar and barrels in our Barrel Aging room contain potential future batches of our Splinter beer releases.
-Our Splinter Beers series are special limited batches that have been matured in various barrels, then bottle conditioned, and finally released to the public.
+Our Splinter Series beers are special limited batches that have been matured in various wood barrels before being packaged and released to the public.
+Some of these releases are also bottle-conditioned.
+Please be patient; just like children, it takes a long time for the beer to fully mature (although the male beers definitely take much longer than the female beers).
+Click HERE to learn more about our Splinter Series.

 When are Nugget Nectar and Mad Elf available?
 Why aren’t they brewed year-round?

-Mad Elf is our limited holiday ale release.
-It is typically released in bottles in mid-October and on draft around Thanksgiving.
+Mad Elf is our Once a Year holiday ale release.
+It is typically released in bottles in mid-October and on draft just before Thanksgiving.